alvinedrada/alvinedrada.github.io/essays/final-project-idea.md

   - Meteor
 ---

+This essay was written collaboratively with Jiyeon Chun, Karl Penuliar, and Zi Jun Huang.
 Ideas
 * Tracker of how much people are in an area (food court etc.)
-* Dictionary that students can collaborate on (languages)
+* Dictionary that students can collaborate on different languages
 * Online market for students to sell textbooks or people moving out of dorms
+* Looking to play video games with other people